GauravJain1008/Sentra---SIEM-CTI/README.md

     > To run continuously in background, configure it as a systemd service.

+_*Note: This repo is actively updated while the project is in development — expect frequent changes, experiments, and feature additions.*_

 > Credits

 Developed & maintained by Gaurav Jain <br>